nguyenuy/ods-coding-assignment/README.md

 * Please update the README
 * Return your solution within 3 business days, unless other directions provided.
 * Feel free to ask questions at any time.
-* Have fun with it
+* Have fun with it!
+Your application can be as simple or complex as possible.